visualizing when babies are born for the Scientific American

 During OpenVisConf 2016 Zan Armstrong gave a great talk titled Everything is Seasonal.
 Several months later, during the start of 2017 Zan reached out to me and asked me if I wanted to collaborate on creating a visualization for the Scientific American about one of the topics Zan discussed in her talk: when babies are born in the US.

 The data was available on several layers of time-granularity.
 From the numbers born per week, per hour and even down to the minute.
-When we visualized the trends, we noticed that the deviation from the mean became greater the smaller the time scale we looked at.
-And this then became the insight that we wanted to get across: that even though people think that they have a lot of say when babies are made but not when they are born, it seems that with the current technological advances such as inducing births and c-sections, we have a lot more to say about when babies are born than we might think.
+There were several interesting seasonal trends going on that we wanted to point out; even though people think that they have a lot of say when babies are made but not when they are born, it seems that with the current technological advances such as inducing births and c-sections, we have a lot more to say about when babies are born than we might think.

 The final visual appeared in the July issue of the Scientific American, and Zan also wrote a more extensive blog post that dives into the differences between types of births (natural, induced, c-sections), besides the time aspect.
 With my Astronomy background I always have a love for visualizing scientific topics, and being published in a magazine such as the Scientific American is such an honor, I’m extremely happy and grateful that Zan reached out to me to work together on telling this story.